 A Beautiful Example in Original Binding of the First Edition of Hennepin's First and Finest Work.
 With His Famous Map.

-First edition.
-Hennepin (1626 - c.1701) was a Franciscan missionary and explorer.
+Father Hennepin (1626 - c.1701) was a Franciscan missionary and explorer.
 He received orders to travel to Canada in an expedition approved by the powerful Minister Colbert and commanded by the King of France, accompanying Rene Robert Cavelier, Sieur de la Salle, recently appointed to the governorship of Fort Frontenac, in Nouvelle France.
 In 1675 they set sail.
 The vessel also carried Francois de Laval de Montmorency, Bishop of Quebec, whose acquaintance proved useful in Canada.
-Upon making port in the French dominions of Canada, Hennepin began traveling without comfort throughout the region, providing us a testimony of his explorer spirit, his luggage often being carried by dogs, at other times by canoe (Catholic Encyclopedia).
-These experiences gained him knowledge on the language and customs of the natives.
+Upon making port in the French dominions of Canada, Hennepin began traveling without comfort throughout the region, providing us a testimony of his explorer spirit, his luggage often being carried by dogs, at other times by canoe.
+Through these experience he learned the language and customs of the natives.
 In 1679, Hennepin joined the expedition led by La Salle through the Great Lakes.
-It is during this expedition that the Niagara Falls and the Saint Anthony Falls (Minneapolis) were discovered.
+It is during this expedition that the Niagara Falls and Saint Anthony Falls (Minneapolis) were discovered.

 "This is the earliest printed account of La Salle's 1678-79 expedition to Illinois (and the building of Fort Crevecoeur), written by the explorer's close companion, Father Hennepin.
 It is the first to relate Hennepin's travels up the Mississippi, his discovery of the Falls of St. Anthony, and his captivity among the Sioux.
 It is also the first to describe Niagara Falls and to use the name Louisiana.
 The Description is considered Hennepin's most accurate work.
 A Recollect missionary who spent 11 years in America, he was one of the great pioneers of exploration in the western Great Lakes and the upper Mississippi."
 (Nebenzahl).